Becksteinlab/AdKGromacsTutorial/docs/simulation.rst

 Set up the production run
 =========================

-As usual, we must tell Gromacs what it will be doing using `gmx grompp`_ before we can perform our production simulation.
+As usual, we must tell Gromacs what it will be doing using :ref:`gmx grompp` before we can perform our production simulation.
 Since we want to start our run where we left off (after doing equilibration), we prepare the TPR input file based on the last frame of the